 The closer you can get to natural meats and whole grains the better.
-Although you should avoid feeding your pet from the table, many raw people foods are just as healthy for people as they are for pets.
+Although you shouldn't feed your dog off the table, many raw people foods are actually just as healthy for people as they are for pets.
 Some favorites include dried salmon, raw carrots or veggies, and even fruits.
-Foods like sweet potato and rice can even make a perfect meal for a dog as they’re filling, but extremely low in fat and high in fiber (though be sure you’re getting pumpkin and NOT pumpkin pie filler.)
-For store bought treats, look for real meat and not by-product, ideally hormone free, and try to find products that contain whole grains.
+Foods like sweet potato and rice can even make a perfect meal for a dog as they’re filling, but extremely low in fat and high in fiber (though be sure you’re getting a pumpkin and NOT pumpkin pie filler.)
+For store bought treats, look for real meat and not a by-product, ideally hormone free, and try to find products that contain whole grains.

 Some people food that easily doubles as pet food includes:

 - Apples (throw away the core, apple seeds can be toxic to pets)

 - Watermelon (minus the seeds)

 - Green Beans